-Take out a health insurance policy, or double check that your current provider is still effective abroad.
-It's a legal requirement to be insured in Germany and you can be hit with a hefty fine if you are not, so please make sure this is in order.
-Further information on health Insurance can be found within the health insurance section of this guide.
+Take out a health insurance policy or double check that your current insurance works abroad.
+It's a legal requirement to be insured in Germany, and you can be hit with a hefty fine if you are not.
+Further information can be found within the 'Health insurance' section of this guide.